-If there’s one thing I learned in Croatia a couple of years ago when I took Selco‘s Urban Survival Course for Women, it’s that survivalism and preparedness are two entirely different animals.
-If there are two things I’ve learned, it’s that I have mad skills in one of these disciplines and I’m a novice in the other.
+If there’s one thing I learned in Croatia a couple of years ago when I took Selco’s Urban Survival Course for Women, it’s that survivalism and preparedness are two entirely different animals.
+If there are two things I’ve learned, it’s that I have mad skills in one of these disciplines and I was a complete novice in the other.

 There is absolutely some crossover between the two worlds.
 And although they have the same destination in mind, they’re also very different disciplines and both are as old as human history.

 So, what’s the difference between prepping and survival?
 And do you really need both skillsets?
 Here are some of the things I learned in the Balkans about being more thoroughly prepared.

 What is prepping?

-Prepping is the act if getting ready for emergencies large and small.
+Prepping is the act of getting ready for emergencies large and small.
 Those of us who do this are called preppers.